purwar1997/portfolio-project-15/Readme.md

 ## Description

-This project is a homepage for a designer portfolio.
+This project is a landing page for a designer portfolio.
 It is built using HTML and CSS and is responsive for both mobile and tablet screens.

 ### Learnings from this project -